 About this series

 The purpose of the series is to serve as a vehicle for the pursuit of phenomenological research across a broad spectrum, including cross-over developments with other fields of inquiry such as the social sciences and cognitive science.
-Since its establishment in 1987, Contributions to Phenomenology has published more than 80 titles on diverse themes of phenomenological philosophy.
+Since its establishment in 1987, Contributions to Phenomenology has published more than 100 titles on diverse themes of phenomenological philosophy.
 In addition to welcoming monographs and collections of papers in established areas of scholarship, the series encourages original work in phenomenology.
 The breadth and depth of the Series reflects the rich and varied significance of phenomenological thinking for seminal questions of human inquiry as well as the increasingly international reach of phenomenological research.

 All books to be published in this Series will be fully peer-reviewed before final acceptance.The series is published in cooperation with The Center for Advanced Research in Phenomenology.